Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L3 - Metaheuristics - 15.02.2023.md

 ##### A single Machine Scheduling Problem
 ![[Pasted image 20230215121045.png]]
 - This should be sufficient notation for illustrating performance.
+- Tardiness is 0 if our job completes on time
 ##### Computing Weighted Tardiness
 ![[Pasted image 20230215121053.png]]
+- Each job requires some processing time
+- If the order changes, the shortest processing time changes
+- max(x,y) returns the largest value between x and y
 ##### Home Exercise
 ![[Pasted image 20230215121120.png]]